China Airlines: Retirement plans

 In June 2017, China Airlines completed the retirement of its entire Airbus A340-300 fleet and all Boeing 747-400 delivered before 2004.
 It has also phased out most Boeing 737-800 delivered before 2014.
 The retired A340-300 and Boeing 747-400 are either stored at the aircraft boneyard at Victorville Airport or sold.
 All stored passenger aircraft are to be sold eventually.
 The last of the newer Boeing 747-400 passenger fleet with the General Electric CF6 engines was retired in March 2021.

 Cargo fleet plans

 China Airlines Cargo, the freight division of China Airlines, currently operates a fleet of 21 freighters to 33 destinations across Asia, Europe and North America.
 The division also utilizes the cargo space on passenger aircraft of the group.
-In May 2019, China Airlines signed a Memorandum of Understanding (MoU) with Boeing for 3 orders and 3 options of the Boeing 777F.
-The 3 options were later changed to firm order.
+In May 2019, China Airlines signed a Memorandum of Understanding (MoU) with Boeing for three orders and three options of the Boeing 777F.
+The 3 options were later changed to firm orders.
 The 777F will partially replace the 747-400F fleet.
-In January 2022 an order for 4 more 777F aircraft was placed.
+In January 2022, an order for four more 777F aircraft was placed.
 In August 2022, the airlines said that Airbus A350F and Boeing 777-8F are both candidates for its next-gen freighters replacing the rest of the 747-400F fleet.
+On 19 December 2024, the airline announced the intent to order 4 Boeing 777-8Fs to supplement the existing 777-200F fleet.
+The order was finalized on May 8, 2025 with 4 firm orders and 4 options.